responsibleproblemsolving/energy-usage/README.md

 * **Emissions**: The effective CO<sub>2</sub> emissions of running the program one time and some real-world equivalents to those emissions.

 * **Assumed Carbon Equivalencies**: The formulas used to convert from kWh to CO<sub>2</sub> based on the energy mix of the location (for international locations, see below for more information).

+* **Emissions Comparison**: What the emissions would be for the same energy used in a representative group of US states and countries.

 The PDF report contains the same sections, but does not include the process duration.